 This is a follow up story for Joker Greeting.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am Travis Peterson and the co-founder and president of Joker Greeting.
 Joker Greeting makes endless singing greeting cards and other annoying pranks.
 I don’t do everything but I make it all come together.
 I design the cards (new concepts and art direction) and work with manufacturing and order and maintain inventory, I create shipments and maintain warehouse inventory, I create the videos and copy and voice for ads and manage social media to try and make sure product is selling.
 Most importantly I manage cash flow; which makes and breaks startups.